-The Geography iGCSE is a two-year linear course with both examinations to be sat at the end of Year 11.
+The Geography iGCSE is a two-year modular course with Paper 1 at the end of Year 10 and Paper 2 at the end of Year 11.
 As a subject, Geography allows students to explore some of the significant issues that shape our planet and provides an understanding of the fundamental links between people and place.
 It explores the social, economic and physical forces and processes that help shape our world.
 The iGCSE explores human and physical geography combined with an examined fieldwork aspect.
 The course allows students to get out into the field and put the theory they have learnt into practice.
 The course content is broken down as follows.